Fortress-owned Intrawest Resorts files to go public

 Intrawest has interests in seven mountain resorts in North America and runs Club Intrawest, a private vacation club with eight locations across the U.S., Canada and Mexico.

-The Denver-based company intends to use proceeds from the IPO for investments and acquisitions, it said in a regulatory filing on Tuesday. (r.reuters.com/wyg64v)
+The Denver-based company intends to use proceeds from the IPO for investments and acquisitions, it said in a regulatory filing on Tuesday. ()

 The amount of money a company says it plans to raise in its first IPO filing is used to calculate registration fees.
 The final size of the IPO could be different.